-x y $\mathbf{Z}$
+x у $\mathbf{Z}$

 1 N

-2 N Z
+2 N $\mathbf{Z}$

-3 N Z Z
+3 N $\mathbf{Z}$ $\mathbf{Z}$

-4 $Z_T, N_F$ Т Z updated
+4 $Z_T, N_F$ T Z updated

-5 N N Z already at fixed point
+5 N N $\mathbf{Z}$ already at fixed point

-6 T N Z already at fixed point
+6 T N $\mathbf{Z}$ already at fixed point

-7 T N Z already at fixed point
+7 T N $\mathbf{Z}$ already at fixed point

-8 Z Т Z
+8 Z T Z

-Quickly simulating a run of the program shows that these results correctly approximate actual execution.
+Quickly simulating a run of the program program shows that these results correctly approximate actual execution.
 The uncertainty in the value of x at instructions 6 and 7 is real: x is nonzero after these instructions, except the last time through the loop, when it is zero.
-The uncertainty in the value of y at the end shows imprecision in the analysis; in this program, the loop always executes at least once, so y will be nonzero.
-However, the analysis (as currently formulated) cannot tell for certain that the loop is executed even once, so it reports that it cannot tell if y is zero or not.
-This report is safe-it is always correct to say the analysis is uncertain-but not as precise as would be ideal.
+The uncertainty in the value of y at the end shows imprecision in the analysis: this loop always executes at least once, so y will be nonzero.
+However, the analysis (as currently formulated) cannot tell this for certain, so it reports that it cannot tell if y is zero or not.
+This is safe-it is always correct to say the analysis is uncertain-but not as precise as would be ideal.

 The benefit of analysis, however, is that we can gain correct information about all possible executions of the program with only a finite amount of work.
 In our example, we only had to analyze the loop statements at most twice each before reaching a fixed point.
-Since the actual program runs the loop 10 times-and could run many more, if x were initialized to a higher value-this is a significant benefit.
+This is a significant improvement over the actual program execution, which runs the loop 10 times.
 We sacrificed precision in exchange for coverage of all possible executions, a classic tradeoff in static analysis.

-How can we be confident that the results of the analysis are correct, besides simulating every possible run of the program?
-After all, there may be many such runs in more complicated programs, for example when the behavior of the program depends on input data.
+How can we be confident that the results of the analysis are correct, besides simulating every possible run of a (possibly very complex) program?
 The intuition behind correctness is the invariant that at each program point, the analysis results approximate all the possible program values that could exist at that point.
 If the analysis information at the beginning of the program correctly approximates the program arguments, then the invariant is true at the beginning of program execution.
-One can then make an inductive argument that the invariant is preserved as the program executes.
+One can then make an inductive argument that the invariant is preserved.
 In particular, when the program executes an instruction, the instruction modifies the program's state.
-As long as the flow functions account for every possible way that instruction can modify the program's state, then at the analysis fixed point they will have produced a correct approximation of the actual program's execution after that instruction.
+As long as the flow functions account for every possible way that instruction can modify state, then at the analysis fixed point they will have correctly approximated actual program execution.
 We will make this argument more precise in a future lecture.